 - (1) Switch on the power source. - (2) Break the address-setting tab marked "A" on the second remote controller to change the address (Fig. 62).
-When the tab is removed, the address is automatically set to B (Fig. 63). - (3) Press and hold the remote controller ION button and 1 HR TIMER button.
-At the same time, press the ACL(reset) button.
-Use a thin object such as the tip of a pen to press the ACL button.
-When this has been done, "oP-1" (test run) appears, blinking, in the remote controller clock display area. - (4) Each time the 1 HR TIMER button is pressed, the display changes as shown below.
-Press this button 2 times to change the display to "oP-7" (address setting).
+When the tab is removed, the address is automatically set to B (Fig. 63). - (3) Press and hold the remote controller QUIET button and 1HR.
+TIMER button.
+Then press and hold the ACL (Reset) button with a pointed object such as the tip of a pen.
+After 5 seconds, release the ACL button first, then release the QUIET and 1HR.
+TIMER buttons. "oP-1" (Test Run) appears, blinking in the remote controller clock display area. - (4) Each time the 1HR.
+TIMER button is pressed, the display changes as shown below.
+Press this button 3 times to change the display to "oP-7" (Address setting).
 (Fig. 64)

 - (5) "oP-7" has now been selected for address setting. - (6) Press the ON/OFF operation button on the remote controller.
 (Fig. 64) Check that the "beep"signalreceived sound is heard from the second indoor unit (approximately 5 times).
-The sound you hear is the signal that the remote controller address has been changed. - (7) Finally press the remote controller ACL (reset) button to cancel the blinking "oP-7" display.
+The sound you hear is the signal that the remote controller address has been changed. - (7) Finally press the remote controller ACL (Reset) button to cancel the blinking "oP-7" display.
 (Fig. 64)